Return to the Costume List

 If you are making costumes, preshrink the fabric first.
 This is particularly important with cottons.
 If the fabric is going to bleed or shrink, you want it to do so before you make a costume out of it.
 (I'd make an exception for sequined fabrics, which I would wash as little as possible.)

 Buy individual sequins only when you are scattering them (like on a floorshow corset or on Magenta's bra).
+(Please check the size!
+I think oversize sequins look silly.)
 Otherwise, if possible, use strings of sequins from the trim department (cheap) or sequined material (expensive, and getting harder to find).
 Foil dot material is cheaper, but doesn't look as nice, and over time the stickers come off.
 In addition, the sticky stuff holding the stickers on will gum up your needle.
-If you can't find sequin fabric (look on-line!) you can buy inch-wide strips in the trim department.
+If you can't find sequin fabric (look on-line!) you can sometimes buy inch-wide strips in the trim department.

 Gold lamé can be bought pre-quilted in a pattern of repeating squares (hard to find).
 It's a lot faster to unstitch a little of it to get the right pattern of lines for a spacesuit than to start from scratch.
 Somewhat hard to find, but pops up periodically.